 - a.
 Students proceeding toward the BFA Art and Design degree must have credit in at least ★60 offered by the University of Alberta. - b.
 A minimum of ★30 must be completed while registered in the BFA Art and Design degree program; - c.
 When enrolled in the BFA Art and Design program, students are required to take a minimum of ★24 during Fall/Winter.
-The Department may recommend to the Dean exemption from this regulation.

-- d.
-The 500-level ART (★12) and fourth year 300 or 400-level ART H (★3) program requirements must be taken at the University of Alberta. - e.
-With the prior approval of the Department, students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to ★6 from the following: Faculty of Agricultural, Life and Environmental Sciences: HECOL 150, 201, 254, 268, 341, 351, 353, 354, 460 and 462.
+The Department may recommend to the Dean exemption from this regulation. - d.
+The 500-level ART (★12) and fourth year 300 or 400-level ART H (★3) program requirements must be taken at the University of Alberta. - Students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to ★6 of Non-Arts or Non-Science options.